America’s 10 most stunning national park lodges are every bit as iconic as the parks they represent

 Crater Lake national park lodge (Photo: Aramark)

-Although Crater Lake Lodge was rebuilt in the 1990s, many of the original touches remain at this national park lodge (Photo: Aramark)
+Although Crater Lake Lodge was rebuilt in the 1990s, many of the original touches remain.
+(Photo: Aramark)

 Crater Lake Lodge in Crater Lake National Park first opened in 1915, but the piecemeal approach to construction meant that, in the 1990s, the lodge was deemed unsafe and had to be rebuilt.
 Many of the original touches of Crater Lake’s first lodge remain, though, and the accommodations still feel like a quintessential national park lodge, complete with roaring lobby fireplaces, a rustic dining room, and outdoor seating that makes the most of those unbeatable Crater Lake views.